ChanakyaKamuju/UserAnalyticsPlatform/Readme.md

 ---

+## 🚀 Future Scalability Improvements

+To transition this MVP into an enterprise-grade tracking system capable of handling Black Friday-level e-commerce traffic, I would implement the following architectural upgrades:

+1. **Client-Side Event Batching:** The current tracker sends an HTTP request immediately upon interaction.
+I would modify this to buffer events in a local array and flush them to the server every 5-10 seconds (or via the `visibilitychange` API upon page exit) to drastically reduce network overhead.
+2. **In-Memory Message Queue:** Directly writing high-frequency events to MongoDB can cause write-locking.
+I would integrate **Redis** and **BullMQ** on the backend.
+The API would instantly accept the batched payload (`202 Accepted`) and push it to Redis, allowing background worker threads to perform bulk inserts (`insertMany`) into the database.
+3. **Device-Specific Heatmap Filtering:** Because website layouts change drastically between mobile and desktop, plotting all clicks on a single canvas skews the visual data.
+I would introduce a device toggle to filter heatmap data based on viewport breakpoints.

+---

 ## 🏗️ Architecture, Assumptions & Trade-offs

 Building a production-ready analytics engine requires balancing data fidelity with system performance.
 Here are the core decisions made for this MVP: